ably/ably-python/README.md

 ## Supported platforms

-This SDK supports Python 2.7 and 3.4+.
+This SDK supports Python 3.5+.

 We regression-test the SDK against a selection of Python versions (which we update over time, but usually consists of mainstream and widely used versions).
 Please refer to [.travis.yml](./.travis.yml) for the set of versions that currently undergo CI testing.